Emergent superconductivity and non-reciprocal transport in a van der Waals Dirac semimetal/antiferromagnet heterostructure

-Topological quantum materials interfaced with superconductivity have attracted significant interest as potential platforms for realizing topological superconductivity and Majorana modes, starting with proposals involving topological insulators~\cite{fu2008superconducting,qi2011topological} and later extended to topological semimetals~\cite{bednik2015superconductivity,kobayashi2015topological}.
+Topological materials interfaced with superconductivity have attracted significant interest as potential platforms for quantum applications, starting with proposals involving topological insulators~\cite{fu2008superconducting,qi2011topological} and later topological semimetals~\cite{bednik2015superconductivity,kobayashi2015topological}.
 Dirac semimetals (DSMs) ~\cite{armitage2018weyl,burkov2016topological,borisenko2014experimental,yan2017topological,ong2021experimental,xiong2015evidence,shekhar2015extremely} are particularly appealing within this context for two reasons.
 First, the non-trivial topology of the bands in the normal state, comprised of Dirac points and surface Fermi loops, is predicted to result in bulk point nodes and surface Majorana modes in the superconducting state, potentially leading to unconventional pairing in some materials~\cite{kobayashi2015topological}.
 Second, combining a DSM simultaneously with superconductivity and ferromagnetism could provide a platform for realizing monopole superconductivity~\cite{li2018topological,bobrow2020monopole,sun2019vortices}.
 Finally, such hybrid magnetic/topological/superconductor heterostructures that combine broken inversion and time-reversal symmetry with strong spin-orbit coupling provide the necessary ingredients for designing high efficiency non-reciprocal devices (such as field-free Josephson diodes) for superconducting electronics \cite{Davydova_SciAd,Wu_NatMat}.

-Experimental studies of superconductivity in DSs have largely centered on the canonical material, Cd$_3$As$_2$, using mesoscopic point contacts \cite{aggarwal2016unconventional,wang2016observation} or pressure \cite{he2016pressure} in bulk crystals, and the proximity effect in nanoplates ($\approx100$~nm)~\cite{huang2019proximity,chu2023broad,li2020fermi} and thin films ~\cite{suslov2019observation,rashidi2023induced,rashidi2024vortex}.
-Despite these concerted efforts, theoretical predictions of significance (topological superconductivity, Majorana modes, unconventional pairing, and monopole superconductivity) have yet to be definitively observed.
-This motivates the continued exploration of alternate strategies to induce superconductivity in a DSM.
+Experimental studies of inducing superconductivity in DSMs have largely centered on the canonical material, Cd$_3$As$_2$, using mesoscopic point contacts \cite{aggarwal2016unconventional,wang2016observation} or pressure \cite{he2016pressure} in bulk crystals, and the proximity effect in nanoplates ($\approx100$~nm)~\cite{huang2019proximity,chu2023broad,li2020fermi} and thin films ~\cite{suslov2019observation,rashidi2023induced,rashidi2024vortex}.
+Despite these concerted efforts, a materials platform that enables the induction of superconductivity in a well-controlled heterostructure geometry has remained elusive, motivating the continued exploration of alternate strategies to introduce superconductivity in a DSM.